Aliases for BOK Gene

 GeneCards Summary for BOK Gene

 BOK (BOK, BCL2 Family Apoptosis Regulator) is a Protein Coding gene.
-Among its related pathways are TP53 network and Apoptosis Modulation and Signaling.
+Among its related pathways are Apoptosis and Autophagy and Regulation of Apoptosis by Parathyroid Hormone-related Protein.
 GO annotations related to this gene include protein homodimerization activity and protein dimerization activity.

 UniProtKB/Swiss-Prot for BOK Gene